Managing Coder Sessions with the SDK

 Create a Coder session, read its state, and manage its lifecycle with CoderClient

 Drive Coder from your own code with CoderClient.
 Coder sessions run on a shared Hub, the real-time broadcast bus that apps, agents, and humans all subscribe to.
-This page covers the core client-side flow: create a session, read it back, and manage its lifecycle over time.
+The flow below creates a session, reads it back, and manages its lifecycle over time.

 The examples below are standalone @agentuity/coder TypeScript snippets.
 Bun is the quickest way to run them locally.
 If you prefer Node, use tsx or another TypeScript runner.